14 Aug The Best Thoracic Spine Mobility Exercises

 Down Dog is another great drill to work shoulder flexion and thoracic extension simultaneously while working through a full range of motion actively (active motion is better than passive for long term changes).

 Bench Thoracic Spine

 A great stretch for thoracic spine mobility but underappreciated for its ability to mobilize the lats as well.
 I often have athletes slightly flexion their lumbar spine to increase the stretch on the lats.

-We’ve discussed several exercises focused on thoracic spine mobility during overhead lifting but having thoracic extension for more shoulder extended positions such as dips is also important.
+We’ve discussed several exercises focused on thoracic spine mobility during overhead lifting, but having thoracic extension for more shoulder extended positions such as dips is also important.
 Enter Bear Rolls, which mobilize the thoracic spine while working shoulder HABD and extension.
-A great drill to do before dips, muscle ups, and bench press.
+A great drill to do before dips, muscle-ups, and bench press.

 KB Arm Bar

 As if the kettlebell isn’t a great enough training tool already, it can do wonders for your thoracic spine mobility and strength.
-Start supine with kettlebell straight overhead in one arm.
+Start supine with straight kettlebell overhead in one arm.
 Bend up the same side leg as the arm stabilizing the kettlebell and push over onto the opposite side.
 Keeping your top leg flexed and flat on the floor, slowly allow the shoulder of the arm stabilizing the kettlebell to drop down to the floor behind you.
 Paused in a restricted range before pressing back to the start position.
-Pro tip: exhale as the shoulder reaches for increased range of motion and thoracic mobility.
+Pro tip: exhale as the shoulder reaches for an increased range of motion and thoracic mobility.

 View this post on Instagram